CheezBoiger/Recluse-Game/README.md

 - CMake (3.0 or up)
 - Visual Studio (64-bit build)

-PhysX needs to be already compiled and ready to go (both x64 debug and release), as the project links to it's DLLs. once done, simply create a directory and use cmake to build (be sure to use -G "Visual Studio 15 Win64" to build x64 bit version of the product.
+Bullet needs to be already compiled and ready to go (release is mainly used), as the project links to it's DLLs. once done, simply create a directory and use cmake to build (be sure to use -G "Visual Studio 15 Win64" to build x64 bit version of the product.